Welcome to the Worldwide Greathead family my One-Name Study - Person Page 106

 #2628, d.
 1858

 Robert's parents were in Mexico where they had a hacienda.
 His father, or grandfather was a London merchant who married Made(eline) de Louvies who lost all his money.
 His daughter married Franz Joseph Edelmann (son of an Austrian) who took in all the family i.e. Mr and Mrs Agassiz Emily and Jemima - into his house at Hawkshead, Christchurch.
 These notes are from scraps of paper in Mary Spurling's papers.
-Curate in Bromley in his 50's inherited wealth from parishoner, moved to Sandown where daughters born.2 Robert Agassiz married Maria de Guadaloupe Anna Antonia Robinson, daughter of Daniel Robinson and Mary Ann Greathead, on 23 August 1849 in St James, Paddington, London, England.1,2,3 He was the Priest, Curate in Bromley, Kent.
-He died in 1858 in Sandown, Isle of Wight, England.1,2,4
+Curate in Bromley in his 50's inherited wealth from parishoner, moved to Sandown where daughters born.2 Robert Agassiz married Maria de Guadaloupe Anna Antonia Robinson, daughter of Daniel William Robinson and Mary Ann Greathead, on 23 August 1849 in St James, Paddington, London, England.1,2,3 He was the Priest, Curate in Bromley, Kent.
+Robert died in 1858 in Sandown, Isle of Wight, England.1,2,4

 Children of Robert Agassiz and Maria de Guadaloupe Anna Antonia Robinson